hybrid team engagement

 A slide presentation should grab attention and not be too overloaded with information.
 Consider what information or concepts your team will need to digest in the few seconds they glance at each slide.
 Make sure each slide prioritizes the main point you want to convey to your audience.

-Lucidchart not only lets you share your presentation with team members and other stakeholders, you also have the option of giving them permission to modify the document or add comments to create a truly collaborative experience.
+Lucidchart not only lets you share your presentation with team members and other stakeholders, but you also have the option of giving them permission to modify the document or add comments to create a truly collaborative experience.

 Organizational charts